 In 2008, Mr. Clary spoke at “The Role of Courts in Defining the Social Contract: A Case Study of Socio-Economic Rights,” a program sponsored by the Foundation for Law, Justice and Society in association with the Centre for Socio-Legal Studies at the University of Oxford.
 Mr. Clary’s policy brief, “A Discussion of the ‘Homeless Families with Children’ Litigation as a Case Study of the Issues That Arise When a Court Defines and Enforces the Right to Shelter,” was published by the Foundation in the fall of 2008.
 In 2013 Mr. Clary returned to Oxford’s Centre for Socio-Legal Studies to moderate a multi-day seminar on “The Nation State and the International Order: Constitutions, Revolutions, Security and Global Sources of Law”.
 In 2015, Mr. Clary again returned to the Centre to moderate a multi-day seminar on “Rethinking States, Nations & Constitutions in the 21st Century”.
 In 2017 Mr. Clary spoke at The New Putney Debates, a multi-day symposium on constitutions and representative democracy jointly sponsored by Oxford University, the Foundation for Law, Justice and Society, and the Centre for Socio-Legal Studies; his remarks, “Thoughts from Across the Pond: The US Constitution (1787, 2017)”, were subsequently published as a chapter in the book “Constitution in Crisis: The New Putney Debates”, published by the Foundation for Law, Justice and Society (2017).
 Mr. Clary spoke on federalism at The Putney Debates 2018 and again at The Putney Debates 2021, and spoke on the American alternative to parliamentary sovereignty at The Putney Debates 2020.
-He will deliver the keynote address for The Putney Debates 2023: Democracy in Crisis, and moderated a panel on the role of institutions of government (the courts and the administrative state) in elected democracies.
+He delivered the keynote address for The Putney Debates 2023: Democracy in Crisis, and moderated a panel on the role of institutions of government (the courts and the administrative state) in elected democracies.
 Mr. Clary is a Fellow at the Oxford Global Society, an independent, non-partisan think tank, where he has focused on issues of effective constitutional governance and law, particularly federalism and the separation of powers.
 He will be co-editing a volume of essays to be published by OXGS, derived from the lectures and panel discussions from The Putney Debates 2023.